altunenes/sorceress/sorceress/README.md

   - whiteill
   - enigma
   - blackhole
-+ Illusions written in JavaScript
++ **Illusions written in JavaScript**

 - footsteps
 - thelilac
 - EyeMovements

 ## Examples

-For each function, I added example of how to use it.
-You can find them in the documentation.
-I will show just few examples.
+[In this page](https://altunenes.github.io/sorceress/explanations%20of%20illusions/), you can find all illusions, explanations, code and how to use.
+I show just few examples on this page.

 ```
 from sorcerer import sorcerer